-Highland roads are opening, but there are still some that are impassable/closed in all Iceland.
+Some highland roads are impassible/closed in all Iceland.
 Tourists often mistake 4×4 for a vehicle that can take on all terrain, which is of course not the case and this must be explained as damages can cost thousands of dollars.
-Not all the closed/impassable roads will be closed with a bar over the road so it‘s important to inform our guests that driving there is strictly prohibited!
+Not all the closed/impassible roads will be closed with a bar over the road so it‘s important to inform our guests that driving there is strictly prohibited!
 The highland-road map can be found here.

 ATTENTION: It‘s important not to follow GPS-devices blindly as not all take closures into consideration and will lead tourists on to mountain roads that they are not equipped for.
 This often happens because these roads are often shorter in distance while being very rough and much slower.

 Fjallabak: Fjallabak syðra (F210/F261/F232) is still closed/impassable.
 Dómadalsleið (F225) is open up to Landmannahellir, all driving is prohibited from Landmannahellir to road 208.
 Other roads are open.

 Lakagígar: Conditions are good, except the river Varmá on the circle is difficult to cross.

 Sprengisandur: Only F26 is open, and even possibly passable by smaller 4×4 (such as Jimmy, Rav4 etc.).
 The glacier rivers are small still as the weather has been cold in the mountains, this can change quickly.